JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/tasks.md

 ## Introduction

 The livechat plugin includes a Task Application: a kind of "to-do list" feature where you can create task lists and add tasks to them.
-All rooms' admins have access to these tasks, so you can edit them collaboratively.
+Every room's admins have access to these tasks, so you can edit them collaboratively.

 You can for example use the Task Application to: